iamrahulroy/user_event_notifications_coffeebeansIO/README.md

 ## Notes
 * Tests are done in hurry because I wanted to save time.
 * Sidekiq and Workers aren't used to save time.
+* Ideally, I should have deployed to heroku.